 So, forget what you may have heard on the latest episode of Suits or your latest Netflix binge of The People v.
-O. J. Simpson, because the secret to achieving an A in Legal Studies is actually found in the following steps!
+O. J. Simpson, because the secret to achieving an A in Legal Studies is actually found in the following steps (but seriously, you should watch The Good Fight.
+Such a good show!)

 1. Give context to the scenario, don’t assume we know everything!